Stability-AI/StableLM/README.md

 - ...
 Reach out to us with ideas on our [Discord](https://discord.com/invite/stablediffusion)

 ## Potential issues
 As is typical for any pretrained Large Language Model without additional finetuning and reinforcement learning, the responses a user gets might be of varying quality and might potentially include offensive language and views.
-This is expected to be improved with scale, better data, community feedback, and optimisation.
+This is expected to be improved with scale, better data, community feedback, and optimization.

 ## Acknowledgements